 The Wellbeing and Resilience European Network (WREN) - an emerging network supporting community groups that are working towards a healthy, creative and sustainable future across Europe.

-We are a Charitable Community Benefit Society (CCBS) registered with the Financial Conduct Authority (FCA).
+We are a Charitable Community Benefit Society (CCBS).
 This means we have charitable aims and that we work for community benefit.
-We are currently looking for a new location to launch a community hub and consulting with local communities to explore future collaborations.
+Though we have been dormant for a number of years, we are currently looking for a new location to launch a community hub and consulting with local communities to explore future collaborations.

 Our pioneering work and the Coexist Community Model has been studied by researchers, community organisations and city delegations from across the world.
 We have built a reputation as a values-driven, dynamic project that develops new resources and approaches, speaks truth to power and works inclusively to regenerate our communities.